cedadev/swallow/docs/source/dev_guide.rst

 Bump a new version
 ------------------

-Make a new version of hawfinch in the following steps:
+Make a new version of swallow in the following steps:

 * Make sure everything is commit to GitHub.
 * Update ``CHANGES.rst`` with the next version.